Jeremy Dauber, Paul Levitz

 Introduction to American thought and expression from the first English settlements to the eve of the Civil War.
 Writers include the Puritans, Jonathan Edwards, Benjamin Franklin, Thomas Jefferson, Ralph Waldo Emerson, Henry David Thoreau, Nathaniel Hawthorne, Emily Dickinson, Walt Whitman, Abraham Lincoln, Frederick Douglass, and Herman Melville.
 Themes include the rise of an American national consciousness, the transformation of religion, ideas of nature and democracy, debates over immigration, race, and slavery.
 The course proceeds through a combination of lecture and discussion—with the aim of deepening our understanding of the origins and development of literature and culture in the United States.
 In addition to the two lectures, a weekly discussion section is an integral and required part of the course for all students.
 Required for American Studies majors.

 This seminar will explore some of the most important ways in which law and the legal system transformed American society – the shift from status to contract and the role of law in shaping the economy.
 We will look at the legal status of slaves and the status of freed people after emancipation, the status of women, both married and single, how family and marriage law evolved to encompass marriage equality, and the status of criminals and prisoners, when guilt replaced shame as a legal concept and the penitentiary replaced the stocks, and how the concept of privacy became enshrined in law.
 We will also look at the role of law in releasing creative energy into the economy and how law transformed the economy in the nineteenth century and conversely how the explosive growth of the American economy disrupted and transformed American law.
 Readings will include secondary works as well as primary sources and legal cases.
-We will also consider in depth a legal brief filed on behalf of historians of women in an important Supreme Court case decided in 2016 and speak to the woman who drafted the brief and one of the historians she represented.
 Join waitlist and attend first class for instructor permission.

 In this seminar, we will read some of the leading writers to emerge in American fiction in the last twenty years.
 Analyzing the work of writers like David Foster Wallace, Lydia Davis, Gary Shteyngart, Claire Messud and Tao Lin, we will explore what, if anything, constitutes a "literary generation," and see how the work of this period addresses issues of politics, technology, immigration, sincerity and impersonation, realism and experimental form, and the threatened place of literature in society.
 Join waitlist and attend first class for instructor permission.